Origin: United States

 Genres: Blues, R&B/Soul/Funk

 Multi-instrumentalist and singer Henry Fredericks was born to a musical family.
 After graduating from college, Taj Mahal - the name came to him in a dream... - soon embraced a career in music.
 He got involved in a couple of groups before deciding to fly solo.
 His first eponymous LP was associated with the late sixties blues revival.
-The musician soon turned his attention to other genres, though, and took to blending reggae, funk and zydeco into his eclectic melting pot.
+The musician soon turned his attention to other genres, and took to blending reggae, funk and zydeco into his eclectic melting pot.
 After a dry spell which lasted throughout the 1980s, Taj Mahal bounced back with Phantom Blues (1996), recorded with a little help from Eric Clapton.
 More sonic experiments were to follow on the Indian-flavored Mumtaz Mahal (1998).
 For Kulujan (1999), the artist performed as a duo with kora player Toumani Diabaté.
-Maestro (1998) marked the master's 40th year in the business.
+Maestro (2008) marked the master's 40th year in the business.
+In 2014, he recieved a Lifetime Achievement for Performance Award from the Americana Music Association.

 To comment on this profile or signal some inaccurate information, send your email